-The Aquatics Program reopened for limited service on July 29, 2020.
-Foisia Pool and Dominguez Aquatic Center are open Monday, Wednesday, and Friday, from 10:00 AM through 7:00 PM.
-Carson Pool and Hemingway Aquatic Center are open Tuesday, Thursday, and Saturday, from 11:00 AM through 7:00 PM.
-Family Swim is offered at all Aquatic facilities; Lap Swim at Foisia Pool, Dominguez Aquatic Center, and Hemingway Aquatic Center; and Swim Conditioning at Foisia Pool only.
-Protocols have been established at all sites to ensure the health and safety of both staff and participants.
-Until the positive cases of COVID-19 decline, we will not increase these hours.
+The Aquatics Program reopened for limited service on July 29, 2020 and continued to operate through the end of October, when the pools traditional close.
+Foisia Pool and Dominguez Aquatic Center had been open Monday, Wednesday, and Friday, from 10:00 AM through 7:00 PM.
+Carson Pool and Hemingway Aquatic Center had been open Tuesday, Thursday, and Saturday, from 11:00 AM through 7:00 PM.
+Family Swim was offered at all Aquatic facilities; Lap Swim at Foisia Pool, Dominguez Aquatic Center, and Hemingway Aquatic Center; and Swim Conditioning at Foisia Pool only.
+Protocols were established at all sites to ensure the health and safety of both staff and participants.